 Portable Google Drive Sync

 Often it is great to take your data around with you.
-You might not want to download your Google Docs to each PC you work on.
+You might not want to download your Google Drive to each PC you work on.

-Or you might want to access your Google Docs offline.
+Or you might want to access your Google Docs or Google Drive files offline.

 Here’s how to get it going